In the upcoming example, we are going to forward the client request to another web page using the shortcut syntax of <jsp:forward> action, such as -

 <input type ="submit" value ="submit">

-and a new parameter named message is added using the <jsp:forward> action element.
+and a new parameter named message is added by using the <jsp:forward> action element.

-using on the page JspForward.jsp, which is all accessed using the JSP's inbuilt request object.
+using on the page JspForward.jsp, is accessed using the JSP's inbuilt request object.

-As you can see in the output windows shown below, user's inputs taken in a form on a web page EnterData1.jsp, the information entered is sent
+As you can see in the output windows shown below, user's inputs taken in a form on a web page EnterData1.jsp.
+The entered

-to the web page JspForward.jsp(specified in the action attribute of <form> tag).
+to the web page JspForward.jsp(specified in the action attribute of <form> tag), when the submit button is clicked.

 <jsp:forward> action and forwarded to ShowData.jsp, where all this information is displayed by using the forwarded JSP request object.